keirwhitaker/shopify-birthday-suit/README.md

-shopify-birthday-suit
+Shopify Birthday Suit
 =====================

-Exceedingly bare bones Shopify theme
+Exceedingly bare bones Shopify theme intended for a very quick start to your theme.

+No CSS, No JS, No comments.